JakubZelek/Diblob/src/diblob/README.md

 Edge digraph and Biparite digraph can be created just for digraphs with only root diblobs.

 ## methods:
-- `generate_edge_digraph` enable edge digraph creation (edges becase nodes):
+- `generate_edge_digraph` enable edge digraph creation (edges because nodes):
 <img width="993" alt="image" src="https://github.com/Zeleczek-kodowniczek/Diblob/assets/72871011/eb9e5376-f7c3-4788-a551-2738f8b5c26b">
 In the example default `delimiter` and `reduce_value` was used.
 Delimiter add separator between node_ids during node_id creation in edge graph, reduce value enable cutting delimiter (for example if we use generate_edge_digraph second time in the graph on the right in the picture, we get for example node with id = "A|C|C|B" with default reduce value = 0, but "A|C|B" if reduce_value = 1 is set).

-- `generate_bipartite_digraph` enable bipartitie digraph creation:
+- `generate_bipartite_digraph` enable bipartite digraph creation:

 <img width="862" alt="image" src="https://github.com/Zeleczek-kodowniczek/Diblob/assets/72871011/c79954a3-f357-4aaa-9aa2-cb4f29df7eaf">

 ## Aghoritms
-In order to working with diblob explanation, DFS, DFSA and Dikstra alghoritms are created.
+In order to working with diblob explanation, DFS, DFSA and Dijkstra algorithms are created.
-For more details check out alghoritms.py directly in the code.
+For more details check out algorithms.py directly in the code.

 ## Tools
-Tools for diblob which are used for user priendly printing or cutting nodes in json.
-Tools don't interfere with diblob class, justr working with output dict.
+Tools for diblob which are used for user friendly printing or cutting nodes in json.
+Tools don't interfere with diblob class, just working with output dict.